google/highway/g3doc/quick_reference.md

 #### Compress

-For targets where `HWY_COMPRESS_PARTITION` is 1, the following except `CompressBlendedStore` also append all lanes (in ascending index order) whose mask is false, after the lanes whose mask is true.
-This corresponds to partitioning according to the mask.

 *   `V`: `{u,i,f}{16,32,64}` \
     <code>V **Compress**(V v, M m)</code>: returns `r` such that `r[n]` is
     `v[i]`, with `i` the n-th lane index (starting from 0) where `m[i]` is true.
-    Compacts lanes whose mask is true into the lower lanes; upper lanes are implementation-defined.
+    Compacts lanes whose mask is true into the lower lanes.
+For targets and lane type `T` where `CompressIsPartition<T>::value` is true, the upper lanes are those whose mask is false (thus `Compress` corresponds to partitioning according to the mask).
+Otherwise, the upper lanes are implementation-defined.
 Slow with 16-bit lanes.
 Use this form when the input is already a mask, e.g. returned by a comparison.